raspberrypilearning/sound-machine/en/step_3.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
 </div>
 It’s good practice to build your project up gradually.
-In this step, you will connect and code your buzzers to create different sounds and test that this is working.
+In this step, you will connect and code your buzzers to create different sounds and test that they are working.
 <div>
 ![](images/image.png){:width="300px"}
 </div>